Demezy/owasp_examples_and_poc/xss/README.md

 # Cross-Site Scripting

-By default the service is available at `localhost:8001`
+By default the service is available at `localhost:8001` if run via Docker or at `localhost:5000` if run locally.

 The service supports formatting text by using HTML.
 This is a useful feature, hoverer one can also embed JavaScript.